pyresearch/human-activity-with-yolov8-and-ultralytics/README.md

 <h2>🚀 Level Up Your AI Skills with PyResearch!</h2>

 <p>
-In this project, you'll learn how to build a <b>real-time retail heatmap tracking system</b> using YOLO26 and a Flask dashboard.
+In this project, you'll learn how to build a <b>real-time Real Time Human Behavior Analysis </b> using Ultralytics Platform.
 </p>

 ---